privacyguides/privacyguides.org/docs/encryption.md

 title: Encryption Software
 icon: material/file-lock
 ---
 Encryption of data is the only way to control who can access it.
-If you are currently not using encryption software for your hard disk, emails, or file archives, you should pick an option here.
+If you are currently not using encryption software for your hard disk, emails, or files, you should pick an option here.

 ## Multi-platform
 The options listed here are multi-platform and great for creating encrypted backups of your data.